 Big Boats Windward Revisited Painting II

 At the turn of the nineteenth century, the British love of sailing caught on in America, where the elegant racing yachts began to show up in the northeastern waters.
 Built for beauty and pleasure as well as competition, the yachts were magnificent in their size and elegance.
-Later, as the America’s Cup came onto the scene, the passion for winning overwhelmed the sport, and those racing yachts that were built later were designed primarily for speed and efficiency, strictly with a competitive edge in mind.
+Later, as the America’s Cup came onto the scene, the passion for winning overwhelmed the sport.
+The later built racing yachts were designed primarily for speed and efficiency and with a competitive edge in mind.

 Fourth in the Jim Flood Series “Great Age of the ‘Big Boats’ this painting, Working to Windward Revisited, a new original, is a remake of the first Working to Windward.
 Here James has slightly changed the atmospherics, the angle of the sailing yachts, and brought forward the background lighthouse.